vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 The basic steps are:

+1. Get the private key for the validator network.
-1. Install the Vana CLI with `pip install vana`
+2. Install the Vana CLI with `pip install vana`
-2. Create one wallet with `vanacli wallet create`.
+3. Create one wallet with `vanacli wallet create`.
-3. Fund the **hotkey** address of your wallet with some of the DLP's tokens.
+4. Fund the **hotkey** address of your wallet with some of the DLP's tokens.
 You can ask the DLP creator to send you some tokens.
-4. Submit a validator registration transaction: `./vanacli dlp register_validator --wallet.name=validator_4000 --stake_amount 10`.
+5. Submit a validator registration transaction: `./vanacli dlp register_validator --wallet.name=validator_4000 --stake_amount 10`.
-5. Ask the DLP owner to accept your registration request.
+6. Ask the DLP owner to accept your registration request.
-6. Run your validator node: `poetry run python -m chatgpt.nodes.validator --node_server.external_ip=127.0.0.1 --node_server.port=4000 --wallet.name=validator_4000`
+7. Run your validator node: `poetry run python -m chatgpt.nodes.validator --node_server.external_ip=127.0.0.1 --node_server.port=4000 --wallet.name=validator_4000`
-7. Add a file to the DLP and watch your validator node score it! ([instructions above](#send-addfile-transaction))
+8. Add a file to the DLP and watch your validator node score it! ([instructions above](#send-addfile-transaction))

 > Note: if the DLP has been heavily modified from the starter template, you may not be able to register a validator with the CLI.
 In this case, you can register it through the [Satori explorer](https://satori.vanascan.io/).
 > 1. Import your hotkey into a browser-compatible wallet like MetaMask.